-The government has encouraged foreign participation to promote economic growth and social development, and policy reforms have led to the country having one of the most liberal telecom sectors in Africa.
 The government has also sought to increase broadband penetration by a range of measures, including the reduction in VAT charged on the sale of smartphones and other devices, and reductions in the cost of data.
-Public opposition to a controversial tax on m-money transactions forced the government in late 2021 to reduce charges by 30%.
+Public opposition to a controversial tax on m-money transactions forced the government in mid-2022 to reduce charges.
+In mid-2023 the government also reduced the telecommunications Right-of-Way fee by 80%.
+This substantially reduced service costs and has enabled telcos to accelerate the expansion of broadband networks.
+The reduced costs are also reflected in lower end-user prices, thus encouraging the take-up of online services.

 The landing of the first international submarine cables in the country some years ago revolutionised the telecom market, which up to that point had entirely depended on expensive satellite connections.
-Liquid Telecom recently completed a terrestrial cable network linking the East and West coasts of Africa, with an important terminus at Dar es Salaam linking to three submarine cables.
-In parallel, the government aims to complete a national fibre backbone network, having signed an agreement by which the incumbent telco TTC can make use of the infrastructure of the national electric supply company Tanesco, and so extend broadband availability to 94% of the country.
+Liquid Intelligent Technologies has completed a terrestrial cable network linking the East and West coasts of Africa, with an important terminus at Dar es Salaam linking to three submarine cables.
+In parallel, the government continues to invest in the national backbone network.
+It has signed agreements to connect the network to neighbouring countries including the DRC, Uganda, and Malawi.

 Tanzania Telecommunications Corporation (TTC), Zanzibar Telecommunications Corporation (Zantel), Vodacom Tanzania; Bharti Airtel (Zain), Millicom (Tigo), Benson Informatics (BOL), Sasatel (Dovetel), Africa Online, Raha.com, Tele2, Alink, SatCom Networks, SimbaNet, Afsat, Cats-Net